Rama1752/Bulk-RNA-Seq-Analysis-Raw-Data-to-Feature-Counts/README.md

-# Bulk RNA-Seq Analysis
+# Bulk RNA-Seq Analysis: Raw Data to Feature Counts

 🎯 Project Overview
-This project demonstrates a complete Bulk RNA-Seq workflow, from raw sequencing data up to differential expression analysis using DESeq2.
-We analyzed the effect of  **LCOR overexpression** and how it affects gene transcription in two cell lines that differ in nuclear receptor status:
+This project demonstrates the initial stages of a Bulk RNA-Seq workflow, focusing on processing raw sequencing data through to feature count generation.
+We analyzed the effect of LCOR overexpression and how it affects gene transcription in two cell lines that differ in nuclear receptor status:
 - **MCF7 (NR-positive)** — nuclear receptor–positive
 - **MDA-MB-231 (NR-negative)** — nuclear receptor–negative
 LCOR acts both as a transcriptional corepressor and activator, and this dataset enables comparison of its regulatory activity in nuclear receptor–dependent versus independent contexts.

-For each cell line we checked overexpression and normal behaviour of LCOR protein

 📂 Dataset Information:
 - **GEO Accession:** GSE292767
 - **Experiment Type:** Expression profiling by high-throughput sequencing
 - **Description:** RNA-Seq experiment in breast cancer cell lines to check the effect of LCOR overexpression in MCF7 and MDA-MB-231.

 ## Quick Navigation